MathisHm/paper-implementation/README.md

 This repository contains implementations of various research papers.
 All notebooks can be run directly on Google Colab.

 > **Disclaimer**
 > For some paper implementations, only the architecture has been implemented, without full training routines.
 This is due to relevance or the lack of computational feasibility for training.
+> I also used external resources and got inspiration from various sources, so I do not claim full credit for all implementations.

 ## Implemented Papers